Waves Audio

-Waves Audio Ltd. is a developer and supplier of professional digital audio signal processing technologies and audio effects, used in recording, mixing, mastering, post production, broadcast, and live sound.
+Waves Audio Ltd. is an Israeli developer and supplier of professional digital audio signal processing technologies and audio effects, used in recording, mixing, mastering, post production, broadcast, and live sound.
 The company's corporate headquarters and main development facilities are located in Tel Aviv, with additional offices in the United States, China, and Taiwan, and development centers in India and Ukraine.
 In 2011, Waves won a Technical Grammy Award.

 History

-Waves Audio was founded in 1992 by Gilad Keren and Meir Sha'ashua in Tel Aviv, Israel.
+Waves Audio was founded in October 1992 by Gilad Keren and Meir Sha'ashua in Tel Aviv, Israel.

 Later that year, Waves released its first product, the Q10 Paragraphic Equalizer.
 The Q10 was the audio industry's first commercially available audio plugin.

 Waves' L1 Ultramaximizer, released in 1994, became a prominent plugin, with some publications pointing to it as contributing to the "loudness war" behind modern music mastering.
 Record producer Tony Maserati said of early Waves software, "[they] were the only plugins [that were] quality and they were creative."
 Waves later launched a signature line of Maserati inspired plugins.

 Waves launched the Waves Signature Series working with music producers and engineers to explore their unique sounds.
 In 2009, as part of the Signature Series, Waves released the Eddie Kramer Signature Series of five plug-ins focusing on classic rock.
 The Chris Lord-Alge Signature Series followed in 2010.

-In 2011, the company was honored with a Technical Grammy Award for "contributions of outstanding technical significance to the recording field."

 The Waves Signature Series continued in 2013 with the Manny Marroquin Signature Series.
 In 2015, Waves worked with music producer Butch Vig to release the Butch Vig Vocals plug-in as part of the Waves Signature Series.

+In 2011, the company was honored with a Technical Grammy Award for "contributions of outstanding technical significance to the recording field."

 In 2018, Waves released the Abbey Road TG Mastering Chain as part of their Abbey Road collection.
 The chain is modeled after the EMI TG12345 consoles used in the Abbey Road Studios mastering suites.

+On March 26, 2023, in a controversial move, Waves introduced their subscription service, Waves Creative Access, while removing the Waves Update Plan as well as the sale of perpetual licenses.
+They re-introduced Waves Update Plan three days later, as well as perpetual licenses.

 Products

 Waves Audio sells over 200 software products dedicated to music production, engineering, mixing, and mastering, in addition to a variety of virtual instruments and effects.
 Notable software includes:

 Waves has launched plug-ins in collaboration with Abbey Road Studios, such as the King's Microphones plug-in released in 2011, the REDD Console plug-ins released in 2012, the J37 tape saturation plug-in, the Abbey Road Reverb Plates plugin, the RS56 Passive EQ plug-in released in 2013, and the EMI TG12345 plug-in released in 2014.
 Other software includes the Torque drum tone shifter plug-in.

+Waves released the L2 Ultramaximizer hardware limiter in the year 2000, a device widely adopted by top mastering engineers and featured on thousands of iconic records.